Damn Yankees (1958 film): Song list

-The "Overture" and "Two Lost Souls" are noticeably different from Broadway production in orchestration, and many of the lines in "Six Months Out of Every Year" were cut from the film.
+The "Overture" and "Two Lost Souls" are noticeably different from the Broadway production in orchestration, and many of the lines in "Six Months Out of Every Year" were cut from the film.
 "A Little Brains, a Little Talent" has a few lyrical differences.

 Some songs appear in different order than the original Broadway and subsequent versions, and some songs ("Near to You", "The Game", "A Man Doesn't Know", and "Heart (Reprise)") were cut entirely, which left Tab Hunter with very few songs.
+(An instrumental of the chorus of "The Game" appears in the overture and at various points in the film.)
 "There's Something About an Empty Chair" was not in the original stage version or in any stage versions since.
-While Bob Fosse is not credited for the Mambo number, Tab Hunter thanks him by name as they come off the stage.
+While Bob Fosse is not credited for the Mambo number, Tab Hunter thanks him by name ("That was terrific, Bobby!") as the dancer goes backstage.

 Reception

+Gwen Verdon later said "I don’t think it looks like a movie...
+I think it looks like a stage show, which is not good.
+And I’m sure Stanley, who had done great movies, did not want to shoot it that way, but he did it out of deference to George."

 Reviews from critics were generally positive.
 Bosley Crowther of The New York Times wrote that Verdon's performance was "one of the hottest and heartiest we've seen years ...
 Miss Verdon has the sort of fine, fresh talent that the screen badly needs these days.
-But lest she seem to be the whole show, let us hasten to proclaim that there's a great deal more to 'Damn Yankees' than this wonderful red-headed dame.
-Like the George Abbott stage show before it, it has class, imagination, verve and a good many of the same performers who did so charmingly by it on Broadway".
+But lest she seem to be the whole show, let us hasten to proclaim that there's a great deal more to Damn Yankees than this wonderful red-headed dame.
+Like the George Abbott stage show before it, it has class, imagination, verve, and a good many of the same performers who did so charmingly by it on Broadway".